16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 For something a little more lightweight, reviewers loved this collapsible cooler bag, with one explaining, “This is the perfect size cooler to pack a lunch/drinks for the beach or park!
 There are two mesh pockets on the side and a zip pocket in the front to keep phones and keys safe and dry.
 We are very happy with this cooler!”

-To break down the features a bit more, this one keeps cool for around 4 hours according to reviewers, and can hold about 12 cans at a time with ice, making this smaller than the Ozark.
+To break down the features a bit more, this one keeps cool for around four hours, according to reviewers, and can hold about 12 cans at a time with ice, making this smaller than the Ozark.
 The exterior fabric is water-resistant and padded with specialty foam that makes it have plenty of thermal resistance too.
 The exterior zippered and mesh pockets mean plenty of space for things like keys and water bottles, and the handle and shoulder strap offer multiple carrying styles.
 Because it’s collapsible, it can be stored flat too.

 ___________________________________________________________________________